 Mid Pot Wired as Potentiometer or Variable Resistor?

 The TMB tone stack's Mid Pot can be wired as a potentiometer as in the 5F6-A Bassman or as a variable resistor (with input and wiper terminals jumpered together) as they are in the Fender AB763 blackface amps.
 The difference is subtle but wiring the Mid Pot as a potentiometer shows the treble and bass high pass filters a resistance to ground that does not vary as you adjust the Mid Pot so there is less interaction between the tone controls.

 With the Mid Pot wired as a variable resistor treble frequencies drop off more when the mid control is turned down.
 When the Bass Pot is turned down the mid control will also cut bass frequencies as it is turned down.
-A quirk of wiring the Mid Pot as a variable resistor causes a complete dropout of the guitar signal when all three tone controls are turned full down.
+With the Mid Pot wired as a variable resistor a complete dropout of the guitar signal occurs when all three tone controls are turned full down.

 Mid Control Wired as Potentiometer

 Note the Mid Pot, R4 at bottom center of the schematic wired as a potentiometer.